barumau/pandunia/eng/110_lexibina.md

     _____________
     = pandemike      'pandemic'

-The connecting vowel **-o-** is inserted between words in Greek compounds.
+The connecting vowel **-o-** is inserted between the elements in Greek compounds.

            deme      'people, public'
        +    -o-      'connecting vowel for Greek compounds'